joyjeni/AI/session1/mnist.md

 * Batch Size - Number of images to be read at a time for extracting feature maps

 ##### c.
 Set optimizer

-Adam optimizer is used to create the model
+ Optimizer is used to update weight and model parameters to minimize loss function.Adam stands for Adaptive Moment Estimation is chosen because of its fast convergence.

 ##### d.
 Compiling the model
+While compiling three parameters loss, optimizer and metrics are required.
+>categorical_crossentropy is a loss function for catecorical variables
+>Adam Optimizer to control the learning rate

-categorical_crossentropy is a loss function for catecorical variables is passed to compiler.
-The metric 'accuracy' is used to measure the performance of the model.
+>The metric 'accuracy' is used to measure the performance of the model.
 ``` python
 model.compile(loss='categorical_crossentropy',optimizer='adam',metrics=['accuracy'])
 ```